G-Node/python-odml/README.md

 ## Previous Python versions

 Python 2 has reached end of life.
-We will not keep any future versions of odml Python 2 compatible and will drop support for Python 2 with August 2020.
+Current and future versions of odml are not Python 2 compatible.
+We removed support for Python 2 in August 2020 with version 1.5.2.
 We also recommend using a Python version >= 3.7.
 If a Python version < 3.7 is a requirement, the following dependency needs to be installed as well:

 * pip install
   * enum34 (version 0.4.4)